 In this section chemical weathering and physical erosion rates, and CDFs for the Chilean Coastal Cordillera are discussed.
-In addition, CDFs of this study are compared to the CIA available for the climate and vegetation gradient of the Chilean Coastal Cordillera (Fig. 6).
+In addition, CDFs of this study are compared to the chemical index of alteration available for the climate and vegetation gradient of the Chilean Coastal Cordillera (Fig. 6).
 The Chilean data set is then compared to a global data compilation of soil-mantled hillslopes on granitic lithologies.